 Scholarships, Fellowships, and Grants

-Students who are first-time applicants to a master’s-level program of study are eligible to apply for and be considered for institutional scholarships.
+Students who are first-time applicants to a master’s-level program of study may be considered for institutional scholarships based on the TC scholarship application.
+Continuing students may also be considered for other institutional scholarships.

 Endowed scholarships are provided through the generosity of donors’ contributions.
-Some of these funds are in support of students in particular programs, while others are available to students across many programs.
-For more information about endowed scholarships, visit www.tc.columbia.edu/admissions/financial-aid/financial-aid-sources/scholarships/.
+Some of these funds are in support of students in particular programs, while others are available to students across a variety of programs.

 Fellowships and Grants

-To be eligible for federal financial aid, applicants must meet the following criteria:
+To be eligible for federal financial aid, applicants must meet each of the following criteria:

 - Be a U.S. Citizen or Eligible Non-Citizen